Theoretical Properties of Entropy in a Strong Coupling Region: Introduction

-Our goal of this paper is to study the entanglement entropy in a strongly coupled regime.
-We first consider a non-relativistic four fermion interaction with spin imbalance in infinite strong coupling and fermion mass limits to find that entropy vanishes, consistent with the lattice $SU(N)$ Yamg-Mills gauge theory from the strong coupling expansion.
-This result supports our conjecture that the entanglement entropy vanish in strongly coupled regions on lattice should exist for trivial topology if interacting terms between different sites disppear under some limits.
-To study the entanglement entropy in a strong coupling region, the lattice construction is necessary.
-Thus, we discuss lattice artifact in entanglement entropy of topological field theories.
-Then we also discuss the entanglement entropy in quantum gravity theory.
-We compute the entanglement entropy in two dimensional Einstein-Hilbert action from summing all Riemann surfaces, and obtain expected result as in \cite{Casini:2003ix}.
-Then we also argue translational invariance can rule out volume law of the entanglement entropy at zero temperature in an infinite size system without mass scale.
-Finally, we discuss the dependence of a choice of an entangling surface of universal terms for the entanglement entropy in two dimensional conformal field theory.
-In two dimensional conformal field theory, we can also use a geometric method \cite{Faulkner:2013yia}, symmetry principle \cite{Casini:2004bw} and unique mutual information \cite{Huang:2016bkp} to show the universal terms of the entanglement entropy for single interval should be independent of a choice of an entangling surface \cite{Ohmori:2014eia}, this conclusion can also be extended to some multiple intervals cases, and we also discuss generic multiple intervals from the geometric method.
-In two dimensional bulk theory or $CP^{N-1}$ model, this theory is also expected to have holographic duality \cite{Kim:2016ipt} in large $N$ limit, and is also a two dimensional conformal field theory.
-Therefore, a choice of centers in $AdS_2/CFT_1$ possibly does not affect the result of the holographic entanglement entropy.
-Then we also use dilute gas approximation to find similar behavior of the entanglement entropy in $CFT_1$ to the entanglement entropy in two dimensional $CP^{N-1}$ theory.
+We also discuss the entanglement entropy in the two dimensional Einstein-Hilbert gravity theory.
+The entanglement entropy in a gravity theory does not have a clear definition.
+Thus, we directly use a replica trick or an $n$-sheet manifold to give an operational definition for the entanglement entropy because we only consider the compact manifolds in the two dimensional Einstein-Hilbert gravity theory.
+The replica trick in the two dimensional Einstein gravity theory sums over all Riemann surfaces and the result also obtains $\alpha+m\beta$, where $m$ is a number of intervals and $\alpha$ and $\beta$ are constants, as in the two dimensional finite entropy \cite{Casini:2003ix}.
+Then we also argue that the translational invariance rules out a volume law of the entanglement entropy at zero temperature in an infinite size system without mass scales, except for a cut-off.
+We expect that a limit of vanishing cut-off should imply that physical quantities should be independent of the cut-off.
+Finally, we discuss whether universal terms of the entanglement entropy in two dimensional conformal field theory depend on a choice of entangling surfaces.
+In two dimensional conformal field theory, the known geometric method \cite{Faulkner:2013yia} provided that the universal contribution of the entanglement entropy comes from the bulk geometry.
+The bulk geometry should not be modified from a choice of entangling surfaces.
+We also use a symmetry principle \cite{Casini:2004bw} and unique mutual information \cite{Huang:2016bkp} to show that the coefficient of the universal term of the entanglement entropy for single interval should be independent of a choice of entangling surfaces \cite{Ohmori:2014eia}.
+Hence, we provide the consistent study between the bulk theory and the boundary theory.
+In a two dimensional bulk theory or a CP$^{N-1}$ model at the large $N$ limit, this theory is also expected to have a holographic duality \cite{Kim:2016ipt} because it approaches to a non-interacting scalar field theory.
+Therefore, a choice of entangling surfaces in the CP$^{N-1}$ model possibly does not affect entanglement entropy.